wavefrontHQ/docs/pages/doc/integrations_bigpanda_troubleshoot.md

 ---
-title: Troubleshooting Alert Notifications from Tanzu Observability to BigPanda Webhook Targets
+title: Troubleshooting Alert Notifications to BigPanda Webhook Targets
 keywords:
 tags: [integrations]
 sidebar: doc_sidebar
 permalink: integrations_bigpanda_troubleshooting.html
-summary: Investigate and troubleshoot the different alerting error scenarios and modify them with all the remediation steps.
+summary: Investigate, troubleshoot, and remediate issues with BigPanda Webhook targets.
 ---

-In some cases, Tanzu Observability by Wavefront alert payloads are not being received at the BigPanda integration side.
-BigPanda notifications may also appear as if they've been snoozed allowing for outages to not be properly alerted upon.
+BigPanda is an algorithmic event and alert management platform.
+This integration allows you to create BigPanda tickets from triggered alerts in Tanzu Observability by Wavefront.
+Tanzu Observability and BigPanda both support webhooks, so you can configure an incoming webhook in BigPanda and an outgoing webhook in Tanzu Observability to pass notifications from Tanzu Observability alerts into BigPanda.

 ## BigPanda Integration Configuration